pwjazz/sqins/README.md

 #### Bound Values

 Queries can be parameterized using bound values.
-Bound values bind scala values into your query.
+Bound values bind Scala values into your query.

-Bound values are implemented using parameter binding in queries in order to avoid SQL injection and allow the prepared statements to be cached (if your datasource does that).
+Bound values are implemented using positional parameter binding in `PreparedStatements` in order to avoid SQL injection and allow the PreparedStatements to be cached (if your datasource does that).

 ```scala
 val invoiceId = 5